'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-title which offers the possibilities of a Vietnam era movie with a slightly different
+which offers the possibilities of a Vietnam era movie with a slightly different slant

-slant to it.
-"Forgotten Heroes" depicts the war with less emphasis on the
+to it.
+"Forgotten Heroes" depicts the war with less emphasis on the graphic

-graphic violence, language and emotional trama You might call it the "Kelly's
+violence, language and emotional trama You might call it the "Kelly's Heroes"

-Heroes" of Vietnam war films.
-Until now we have been brainwashed into believing
+of Vietnam war films.
+Until now we have been brainwashed into believing all the men

-all the men who fought in "the Nam" were drug using, psychotic, women and
+who fought in "the Nam" were drug using, psychotic, women and children

-children killers, sometimes resorting to the unforgivable crime of "fragging"
+killers, sometimes resorting to the unforgivable crime of "fragging" their

-their own superior officers.
+own superior officers.
 Vietnam vets everywhere know that just isn't true.
-Which
+Which is

 the grain of other more celebrated films of the past decade.
 "Forgotten Heroes"